 Yes.
 Legally, if you are unable to work because of injuries caused by a car, truck or motorcycle accident, you may be entitled claim and recover the income you have lost.
 The law in Georgia allows you to recover both general damages for the pain and suffering from your physical injuries as well as special damages, which includes expenses and lost earnings.

 In addition, if you have a lasting injury or a permanent disability caused by the wreck, you are also allowed to make a claim for the future income you would have earned if not for the accident.

-How to Recover Current Income Loss Following a Georgia Accident
+How to Recover Current Lost Income From a Car Accident

 Recovering non-paid medical leave after an auto accident.